 DATE SELECTOR

 In several areas of the application, it may be necessary to select or change a date for reports, orders, etc. The Date Selector is located under Settings -> Logs -> System Event Logs.
-The To and From Date fields there use the Date Selectors.
+The To and From Date fields use the Date Selectors.